Northern saw-whet owl: Breeding

 Northern saw-whet owls lay about four or six white-colored eggs in natural tree cavities or woodpecker holes.
 Males will often sing from a nest site and cache food in nest sites in order to attract a female.
 The father does the hunting while the mother watches and sits on her eggs.
 Females can have more than one clutch of eggs each breeding season with different males.
 Once the offspring in the first nest have developed their feathers the mother will leave the father to care for them and go find another male to reproduce with.
 This type of mating is sequential polyandry.
 They compete with boreal owls, starlings and squirrels for nest cavities and their nests may be destroyed or the nestlings eaten by those creatures as well as nest predators such as martens and corvids.
-Saw-whet owls of all ages may be predated by any larger species of hawks or owls, of which there are at least a dozen that overlap in range including Accipiter hawks, which share with the saw-whet owls a preference for wooded habitats with dense thickets or brush.
+Saw-whet owls of all ages may be preyed upon by any larger species of hawks or owls, of which there are at least a dozen that overlap in range including Accipiter hawks, which share with the saw-whet owls a preference for wooded habitats with dense thickets or brush.

 In 2014 nesting northern saw-whet owls were found in breeding nest boxes in the Southern Appalachian mountains.
 This is the most southeastern known breeding area in the United States.